dadit97/Razorback-Project/Documentation/Documentation.md

 |<img src="https://github.com/dadit97/Razorback-Project/blob/master/Images/DF_Mini.jpg" width="400"> |<img src="https://github.com/dadit97/Razorback-Project/blob/master/Images/Speaker.jpg" width="400" heigth="400">|To create the illusion of the engine rumble, a MP3 module has been added to the control system, connected to a tiny 3W speaker, which is the maximum power that the module can supply without an amplifier.|

-The module will be instructed by the Arduino using a Serial communication, which will change the sound to be reproduced to suit the state of the model.
+The module will be instructed by the Arduino using Serial communication, which will change the sound to be reproduced to suit the state of the model.
 The storage of the module is a microSD card, in which the looped sounds were loaded.

 ## Motors System <a name="Motors"></a>